Geomatys/flutter-maplibre-gl/README.md

 For the Android and iOS integration, we use [maplibre-gl-native](https://github.com/maplibre/maplibre-gl-native).
 For web, we rely on [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 This project only supports a subset of the API exposed by these libraries.

-This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [Maplibre GL](https://github.com/maplibre) libraries.
+This project is a fork of [https://github.com/m0nac0/flutter-maplibre-gl](https://github.com/m0nac0/flutter-maplibre-gl), which is already forking [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [Maplibre GL](https://github.com/maplibre) libraries.

+The objective of this fork (mariusvn/flutter-maplibre-gl) is to allow a deeper access to maplibre for advanced use including access to annotations layers.
+It also fixes a few bugs

 **Please note that this project is community driven and is not affiliated with the company Mapbox.** <br>
 It does use some of their amazing open source libraries/tools, though.
 Thank you, Mapbox, for all the open-source work you do!

+## Current branch organization

+Currently, the featured branch is geomatys (which is the name of the company I work for). main is kept in place to get the m0nac0's repo modifications

+This will change soon for sure (I would say around december 2022) to use main as the main branch

 ## Using the plugin in your project